hashicorp/vault-guides/identity/vault-chef-approle/README.md

 - `/home/ubuntu/vault-chef-approle-demo/chef`: root of our Chef app; this is where our `knife` configuration is located [`.chef/knife.rb`]

-- `/home/ubuntu/vault-chef-approle-demo/vault`: root of our Vault configurations; there's a `provision.sh` script in the `scripts/` subfolder to automate the setup of Vault, or you can follow along in the rest of this README to configure Vault manually
+- `/home/ubuntu/vault-chef-approle-demo/scripts`: there's a `vault-approle-setup.sh` script located here to help automate the setup of Vault, or you can follow along in the rest of this README to configure Vault manually

 ### Step 2: Initialize and Unseal Vault